la2050/archive/_projects/2016/helping-l-a-live-healthier-one-taco-at-a-time.md

 project_image: >-
   https://skild-prod.s3.amazonaws.com/myla2050/images/custom540/1708382065741-team91.jpg
 project_video: ''
-project_description: >-
+project_summary: >-
-  Dear Mama will use the 100,000 grant to  mobilize and revolutionize healthy food throughout the Los Angeles county.
-We have a three-part initiative that will allow us to impact and improve the health of millions of Angelenos.
-We will use our mobile food trucks to travel throughout the Los Angeles county and deliver healthy plant-based food options.
-Through engagement of classes and workshops will be educated and empower families and community members  to charge of their eating habits.
+  Dear Mama will revolutionize  the eating habits of our community through mobilizing plant-based food, by empowering and engaging with the community to create a deep impact with Angelenos.
 project_is_collaboration: 'No'
 project_collaborators: none
 project_areas: